 - A. Relinquishment.
 Should the Charter Holder choose to relinquish its Charter before the expiration of this Certificate, it may do so upon written notice to the Authorizer.
 In such a case, the Authorizer's closure protocol shall begin immediately following written notification. - B. Nonrenewal.
 The Authorizer may non-renew the Charter at the expiration of the Certificate if the School failed to meet one or more of the terms of its Certificate, including the Performance Framework.
 The Charter Holder may appeal a decision to non-renew directly to the State Board of Education. - C. Revocation.
+The School's Charter may be revoked by the Authorizer if the School has failed to meet one or more of the renewal conditions, included in Appendix A, by the stated due date.
 The School's Charter may be revoked as provided by Idaho Code section 33-5209C.
 In such an event, the Authorizer shall consider whether to revoke the School's Charter at a Revocation hearing.
 The decision shall be made at that time.
 The Charter Holder may appeal a decision to revoke directly to the State Board of Education. - D. Closure.
 The Authorizer's closure protocol shall begin immediately after a decision to relinquish is made by the Charter Holder, or a decision to revoke or non-renew or is made by the Authorizer.
 Closure protocol shall begin regardless of whether the Charter Holder appeals the decision.
 In the event that closure protocol begins, the School shall cease operations no later than the following June 30.
 Closure protocol shall only cease if the State Board of Education overturns the Authorizer's decision.